lokgar/commstools/MAINTENANCE.md

 ## Adding New DSP Functions

-DSP functions should generally take a `Signal` as input and return a modified `Signal`.
+DSP functions, if they are directly related to the signal, should generally take a `Signal` as input and return a modified `Signal`.

 ### Pattern